 What is the FHA loan approval process?

 The FHA loan process is a bit simple as compared to traditional loans.
 It does not indicate that there are no obstacles in the FHA loan process at all.
 Let’s see below to understand the FHA loan approval process:

 - Step 1:

 The first step is the pre-qualification process in which the lender reviews your application and financial situations.
 You will need to provide certain documents about your income; your paycheck stubs, tax returns, and other related materials to prove your income.
-You must also provide documentation for your assets; bank accounts, retirement accounts, the source of funds you are going as down payment on the house, the closing costs involved, as well as the prepaid items for the subject property.
+You must also provide documentation for your assets; bank accounts, retirement accounts, the source of funds you are going as a down payment on the house, the closing costs involved, as well as the prepaid items for the subject property.

-The Loan Officer will scrutinize your application and documentation, determine whether you are eligible to get the home loan or not and how much you qualify for.
+The Loan Officer will scrutinize your application and documentation, determine whether you are eligible to get the home loan or not, and how much you qualify for.
 It is the process done before you start hunting for a new home.
 After determining your eligibility, the lender will provide you with a pre-qualification letter.
 The pre-qual letter shows the seller that you’ve been pre-qualified to buy a house within a certain price range.
 Remember that you can only buy a house that falls within the specific price range.

 - Step 2:

 You and your real estate agent will look for a house.
 When you find the home that you’re most likely interested in buying, you will need to make a formal offer to purchase.
 Your offer to buy the property must be accompanied by your pre-qualification letter.
-This is the stage where you will have to show good-faith by leaving an earnest money deposit to the title company that will be held in escrow.
+This is the stage where you will have to show good faith by leaving an earnest money deposit to the title company that will be held in escrow.

 - Step 3: